-Accounting Standards issued, but not yet adopted by the Code of Practice 2023/24
+1. Accounting Standards issued, but not yet adopted by the Code of Practice 2024/25

-The Council is required to disclose information relating to the impact on the financial statements of any accounting changes resulting from the adoption by the Code of Practice on Local Authority Accounting in the United Kingdom (the Code).
 The following disclosure provides information relating to the impact of accounting changes that will be required by new accounting standards that have been issued but not yet adopted.